tentwentyfour/nextcloud-link/README.md

 # Nextcloud-link

-This is the repository for the `nextcloud-link` Javascript/Typescript package, written by [TenTwentyFour S. à r.l.](https://tentwentyfour.lu) .
-We are in no way affiliated to Nextcloud GmbH, but have been explictly allowed us to use the name `nextcloud-link` for this NPM package.
+This is the repository for the `nextcloud-link` Javascript/Typescript package, written by [TenTwentyFour S. à r.l.](https://tentwentyfour.lu)

+We are in no way affiliated to Nextcloud GmbH, but have been explicitly allowed us to use the name `nextcloud-link` for this NPM package.

 ## Getting started